W1lkins/go-for-train/README.md

 **Authentication**

 Create a Pushover app and grab your app key and client key from a device you want to send messages to.
+You'll need to sign up to the National Rail API [here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) to get an API key.

-**Run it in daemon mode with Pushover key/token**
+**Run it in daemon mode with Pushover key/token + National Rail API key**

 ```console
 # You need to either have environment variables that are